ibexa/documentation-developer/docs/personalization/integrate_recommendation_service.md

 ## Advanced integration

-You can configure integration at a more advanced level to track more events, use additional parameters, apply custom scenario configurations, apply filters, and enable additional features.
+You can configure integration at a more advanced level to track more events, use additional parameters, apply custom scenario configurations, filters, and enable additional features.

 For more information about available functionalities, see the [User Documentation]([[= user_doc =]]/personalization/personalization).

-For more information about integrating the Personalization service, see [Developer guide](tracking_api.md) and [Best practices](tracking_integration.md).
+For more information about integrating the Personalization service, see [tracking API](tracking_api.md) and [tracking integration](tracking_integration.md) documentation.